Freedom libraries: Challenges

 Freedom libraries faced numerous challenges, including vandalism, fire-bombing, and other acts of terrorism at the hands of White residents and Ku Klux Klan members.
-One bombing took place in October of 1964 in Vicksburg, destroying over 9,000 books.
+One bombing took place in October 1964 in Vicksburg, destroying over 9,000 books.
 Nobody was killed in the Vicksburg bombing, likely because boxes of books bore the brunt of the explosion.
 Landlords were reluctant to rent properties to freedom libraries because of the frequency of violent incidents.

 Although COFO volunteers attended an orientation to learn how to provide library services, most did not have any formal library training.
 Because of volunteers' inexperience, as well as limited funding, some libraries were less successful than others in providing library services.
 Additionally, a lack of clarity surrounding COFO organizational structure posed challenges for effectively running the libraries.

 Impact

 Freedom libraries raised awareness among the broader United States population about the civil rights activism taking place in Mississippi.
 Karen Cook argues that the civil rights movement benefited from its public association with libraries.

 Although most freedom libraries did not remain in existence longer than a few years after their establishment, they had a significant impact on the communities they served.
 Freedom libraries were the only type of library available to many African Americans in the South, and were the only place they could access books and periodicals outside of local news coverage.
 Civil rights activist Richard James said that it was important for Black people to know about their own history.
 For many African Americans, these libraries were the first time they had access to this information.